Modulus stabilization of modular flavor models in Jordan frame supergravity: Modular flavor model in the Jordan frame supergravity

-In the SUSY version of non-minimal coupling of scalar to gravity, the scalar-gravity action in the Jordan frame needs to be supersymmetrized~\cite{Einhorn:2009bh,Ferrara:2010yw,Lee:2010hj}.
-General recipe for the formulation of 4D Jordan frame supergravity was firstly discussed in~\cite{Ferrara:2010yw}.
-The form of Poincare supergravity can be obtained from the underlying superconformal theory, which in addition to local supersymmetry of a Poincare supergravity, has certain extra local symmetries: Weyl symmetry, $U(1)_R$ symmetry, special conformal symmetry and special supersymmetry.
+General recipe for the formulation of 4D Jordan frame supergravity was firstly discussed in~\cite{Ferrara:2010yw,Kallosh:2000ve}.
+As noted previously, the form of Poincare supergravity can be obtained from the underlying superconformal theory, which in addition to local supersymmetry of a Poincare supergravity, has certain extra local symmetries: Weyl symmetry, $U(1)_R$ symmetry, special conformal symmetry and special supersymmetry.
 General theory of supergravity in an arbitrary Jordan frame was derived in~\cite{Kallosh:2000ve} from the $SU(2,2|1)$ superconformal theory after gauge fixing.
 The scalar-gravity part of the ${\cal N}=1$, $d=4$ supergravity in a generic Jordan frame with frame function $\Phi(z, \bar z)$, frame function independent Kahler function $K(z,\bar{z})$, and superpotential $W(z)$ is given by~\cite{Ferrara:2010in}

 with